IgorDeepakM/SpacePony/README.md

       _ta.beh(nc2)
       _ta2.beh(nc2) // Yes, you can send that nhb class all you want, over and over again.
 Have fun.
     ```

+## Future directions

+### Short term

+* Right now there is a class called FixedSizedArray which is copy of CFixedSizedArray but implemented as a class with a type descriptor.
+However, since it is already "spoiled" with a an extra class member, why not add a size field as well.
+In this case FixedSizedArray can be converted to a FixedCapacityArray instead.
+It is unclear what is the most useful, if FixedCapacityArray or FixedSizedArray are necessary at all in addition to CFixedSizedArray.

+* Since there are suddenly several different arrays, a Slice class might be needed.
+This would be eqvivalent to std::span in C++.
+However, it is also possible to reuse the Array class for this purpose as it is possible to load the Array with outside raw pointers.
+This is possible because the Array class use garbage collected pointers which can co-exist with foreign raw pointers.
+The D language has chosen this approach where there is a merge between the slice and the dynamic array.
+Slices or reuse Array as both their pros and cons.

+* ponyta (https://github.com/lukecheeseman/ponyta) also developed a basic form of constant expression evaluation.
+SpacePony should add some form of CTFE, but will not reuse the syntax from ponyta (using `#postexpr`, for example `#3 + 4`).
+The reason is that `#` can be used for better purposes and there are two forms of CTFE, best effort and compulsory.
+Best effort can be used at key points in the AST, for example functions parameters in order to attempt to reduce an expression to a constant.
+Compulsory is when it is required to reduce the expression to a constant.
+This is eqvivalent to consteval in C++.
+SpacePony will probably use a `comptime expression end` to force a constant evaluation, influensed by the syntax in Zig.

+### Long term (read never)

+* Move to MLIR backend

+* GPU offload.
+The capability/actor model of Pony is very well suited for running parts of the actors in GPUs.

+* Improve the Pony type system.

 ## The original Pony README is here with instruction how to compile.